Brody Mihocek: 2016–2017

 Mihocek met with Port Melbourne coach Gary Ayres in the offseason, and crossed over to Port Melbourne for the 2016 season searching for team success.
 Mihocek played 33 games for Port Melbourne over 2 seasons and kicking 15 goals.
 He had an impressive first season and was awarded the Jack McFarlane medal for the club's best and fairest in 2016.
 Mihocek's 2017 season was interrupted by injury, but he returned in the second half of the season and played a key role Port Melbourne's 2017 VFL Premiership.
 Mihocek primarily played in defence and excelled in the role, but he was also very capable when asked to play up forward.
-He was looked at by several AFL clubs at the end of the 2016 season as a rookie draft selection, but it wasn't until the conclusion of the 2017 season that AFL side Collingwood contacted Mihocek and informed him that he would be selected by the club in the rookie draft, and he was ultimately the selected with pick #22 as a key defender.
+He was looked at by several AFL clubs at the end of the 2016 season as a rookie draft selection, but it wasn't until the conclusion of the 2017 season that AFL side Collingwood contacted Mihocek and informed him that he would be selected by the club in the rookie draft, and he was ultimately selected with pick #22 as a key defender.

 AFL career

-Mihocek primarily plays as a tall marking centre half-forward in the AFL, but can move into defence to play on a key forward, or play behind the ball to be an intercept player if needed to.
-At the forefront of Mihocek's gameplay is a strong mark allowing him to play both ends as a tall, as well as an accurate kick.
+Mihocek primarily plays as a tall marking centre half-forward in the AFL, but he has the capacity to also play in defence; either as a key defender or loose man at the end of the game.
+At the forefront of Mihocek's game is a strong mark which allows him to play both ends as a tall, as well as an accurate kick.
 Additionally, he is also capable of floating up onto a half-forward flank or wing and play a link-up role to send the ball forward.
-However the most notable facet of his game is his work ethic and selflessness, which is what sets him apart as he's constantly running, applying pressure and leading in the forward half to present as a target.
+The most notable facet of his game is his work ethic and selflessness as he is constantly running, applying pressure and leading in the forward half to present as a target.

 2018

 Collingwood had been watching Mihocek closely in the Victorian Football League (VFL), and chose him as pick 22 in the 2018 rookie draft.
-While he played primarily as a defender in the VFL, he made his debut as a tall forward against Fremantle in round 11 of the 2018 season to immediate effect, kicking 4 goals, the only player, along with Ryan Nyhuis to kick 4 goals on debut in AFL/VFL history.
+While he played primarily as a defender in the VFL, he made his debut as a tall forward against Fremantle in round 11 of the 2018 season to immediate effect, kicking 4 goals.
 He found himself a regular in Collingwood's best 22, playing every remaining game in the season, including the finals series and the Grand Final loss against West Coast where he kicked 1 goal.
 He finished the season with 29 goals from 16 games.